 From thee, thee, only thee.

 Like spells, that nought on earth can break,

 Till lips, that know the charm, have spoken,

 Its grief, its scorn, can but be broken

 By thee, thee, only thee.

-In the final stanza of this piece the speaker describes how his life is confined to a serious of simple emotions.
+In the final stanza of this piece, the speaker describes how his life is confined to a series of simple emotions.
 Joy and pain come over him like spells.
-Just as the physical experiences of his life have been narrowed down to those which involve the woman he loves, so too have his emotions.
+Just as the physical experiences of his life have been narrowed down to those which involve the woman he loves, so to have his emotions.

 Joy only comes to him “by of thy bringing.”
 She is the only one who can make him happy.
 Additionally, she is able to bring him great pain which at her hands “seems sweet.”
 She is the only one who can make him feel this way and he is unable to get away from his need for her.